 Ever get that eerie feeling somebody’s watching you?
-I hate to break the bad news, but there are endless tech companies, advertisers, snoops, and enterprising hackers out there trying to get their hands on as much of your info as possible.
+I hate to break the bad news, but you have a ton of secret admirers.
+Tech companies, advertisers, snoops and enterprising hackers are all trying to get their hands on as much of your info as possible.

 The term “data collection” and Facebook go hand in hand.
 We’ve known the social media giant follows you across the web for years, and it hasn’t exactly been careful with all our private information.
-Just this year, a breach exposed info on over 530 million users.
+Back in 2019, a breach exposed info on over 530 million users.

 If you want to lock down your profile, you need to navigate a handful of menus to catch everything.
 Tap or click here for 10 security and privacy settings you should change.